defencedigital/moduk-service-manual/src/iterations/index.md

 ---
 layout: "layouts/landing.njk"
 title:  "Iterations"
+lead: Check how the Defence Service Manual has changed.
+This includes new content and improvements in response to user research and feedback.
 ---

-# Iterations

-Check how the Defence Service Manual has changed.
-This includes new content and improvements in response to user research and feedback.

 ## February 2023 {.govuk-heading-m}

+{% set htmlOutput %}
   <ul class="govuk-list govuk-list--bullet">
     <li>redesigned the homepage with 3 clear sections</li>
     <li>added guidance for content designers</li>